SECTION 1. Acute Care and Dementia Act

 (1) Craft a strategy to address dementia-capable care in all acute care settings in the Commonwealth;

 (2) be responsible for presentation of strategy to the state legislature and all pertinent state agencies and departments and participation in implementing said strategy;

-(3) help to ensure acute care settings are dementia-capable with Alzheimer’s and related dementias;
+(3) help to ensure acute care settings are dementia-capable, as defined in Appendix 1,with Alzheimer’s and related dementias;

 (4) coordinate with federal government bodies to integrate and inform dementia-capable care in acute care settings, and

 (5) provide information and coordination of Alzheimer’s and related dementia care in acute care settings across all state agencies.

 SECTION 2.
 Alzheimer’s and Related Dementias Advisory Committee.